zackmdavis/Less_Wrong_Drafts/conversations-with-cade-metz-on-the-rationalists.md

 **CM**: Do you think he was purposefully lying in the moment?

 **ZMD**: He was trying to—again, I don't have insider knowledge here, this is just my understanding from like, gossip channels and stuff, but like—he didn't feel comfortable saying in public, this sounds like a horrible idea, what what the hell are you guys doing, this is terrible.
-He felt like that would not be—because you know, there was so much money and power behind this OpenAI thing, that he didn't feel comfortable criticizing in public at that time.
+He felt like that would not be—because you know, [there was so much money and power](https://x.com/ESYudkowsky/status/1947455028253597967) behind this OpenAI thing, that he didn't feel comfortable criticizing in public at that time.
 It's probably on his Twitter somewhere, but Yudkowsky said somewhere [that he cried at the OpenAI announcement](https://x.com/ESYudkowsky/status/1683592535569231873).

-[TODO: "money or power" should link the Yudkowsky/Vassar Twitter discussion where he talked about EA bullies shoving MIRI against the wall]

 **CM**: It is interesting, separately, Paul Christiano and Dario Amodei, they were actually in talks with those guys.
 They didn't join the lab, but then they joined a little bit later.
 It seems because they wanted to change the culture.
 OpenPhil came in with 30 million dollars.